cavro-py/cavro/README.md

 An Avro serializer/deserializer for python written in cython. https://cavro.io/
-Designed to be fast and usable
+Designed to be fast and usable.